ocas/InternationalSis/README.md

 ### Maintenance Error Message ###

-API calls when the system is in Maintenance are going to be responded with a 503 - ServiceUnavailable also the response is going to have the same message the portal is displaying.
+When the system is under maintenance, API calls will respond with a 503 - Service Unavailable HTTP status code.
+As well, the response will contain the same message that the college portal is displaying.

 ### How to Get a Bearer Token ###